ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 ### EFS

-- [deny_unencrypted_efs_actions.tf](./modules/efs/deny_unencrypted_efs_actions.tf) - Deny EFS actions that do not specify encryption flags
+- [deny_unencrypted_efs_actions.tf](./modules/efs/deny_unencrypted_efs_actions.tf) - Requires encryption at rest for EFS resources.
-  - This SCP covers all EFS actions that support encryption and denies if the user does not specify encryption for the resource.
+  - This SCP will deny the creation of an Elastic File System when encryption at rest has not been enabled.

 ### GuardDuty